boycehbz/3DMPB-dataset/README.md

 <p> Samples of 3DMPB Dataset</p>
 </div>

 **3DMPB** is a multi-person dataset in the outdoor sport field with human interaction occlusion and image truncation.
-This dataset provides comprehensive annotations including bounding-box, human 2D pose, SMPL model annotations, instance mask and camera parameters.
+This dataset provides annotations including bounding-box, human 2D pose, SMPL model annotations, instance mask and camera parameters.

 ## Statistics